 I read an article recently in the Harvard health archives, which basically points out that exercise is the single most important thing you can do for your health, in addition to following a healthy diet.
 And this isn’t just for us, it’s critical for our kids too, especially as they grow and develop.

-That’s one of the reasons why I believe that rebounding is the best exercise for kids.
+There's no doubt that rebounding is one of the best exercises for kids.
 Scientific studies, conducted by NASA, have shown that just 10 minutes on the rebounder has the same benefits for the body as jogging for 33 minutes, but with significantly less impact on the joints.
 Rebounding also helps to build lean muscle as it’s a weight-bearing exercise, it burns a ton of excess energy (calories), it boosts the immune system, and it’s fun, which means kids will do it for longer periods, even if it’s broken up into mini sessions throughout the day.

 It builds a strong core